Houston Astros Dismiss Team Manager, General Manager Over Sign-Stealing Scandal

 An MLB investigation found that Crane was not aware of the team's rules violations.

-The team used a number of methods to steal signs, according to the commissioner's statement.
+The team used several methods to steal signs, according to the commissioner's statement.
 In perhaps the most most brazen example, several months into the 2017 season, the players and staff involved would use camera footage from center field to decode signs from the opposing team about what pitches were coming.
 Then, according Manfred, "a player would bang a nearby trash can with a bat to communicate the upcoming pitch type to the batter."

 It wasn't particularly hidden.
 "Witnesses made clear that everyone proximate to the Astros' dugout presumptively heard or saw the banging," Manfred said.

+The Astros won the World Series in 2017, beating the Los Angeles Dodgers.
+They continued to decode signs during that post-season, Manfred added, even as his office was stressing that sign-stealing would be taken "extremely seriously."

 Investigators did not find that the team continued the banging scheme into the 2018 season.
 "However, the Astros' replay review room staff continued, at least for part of the 2018 season, to decode signs using the live center field camera feed, and to transmit the signs to the dugout through in-person communications," Manfred said.
+The investigation found that at some point during the 2018, they stopped "using the replay review room to decode signs because the players no longer believed it was effective."

-The Astros former bench coach, Alex Cora, was involved in developing the banging scheme and setting up the electronic surveillance.
+The Astros' former bench coach, Alex Cora, was involved in developing the banging scheme and setting up the electronic surveillance, according to the investigation.
 Cora now manages the Boston Red Sox.
+He remains under investigation for that team's alleged sign-stealing in 2018 under his leadership.

+Manfred said the banging method was planned and executed by Cora and players.
+Using the center field camera to decode signs was "originated by lower-level baseball operations employees working in conjunction with Astros players and Cora."

+While the investigation said that "most of the position players on the 2017 team" participated in the scheme, Crane said no players will be suspended.

 The scheme was first described by reporters Ken Rosenthal and Evan Drellich in The Athletic.